Skip to content

 Complete the submission and provide the requested information and responses.

 1. Contact information for all authors, including email address, physical address, office and cell phone numbers, title, and employer.
+Note: The first author listed will be the main contact for the submission.

 2. Title that does not exceed 14 words

-3. Selection of one of the 2025 conference topics - Exhibitors select Exhibitor option
+3. Selection of one of the conference topics - Exhibitors select Exhibitor option

-4. Type of Presentation: research or professional education
+4. Type of Presentation - research or professional education

-5. Track(s): academic, clinical, administrative
+5. Track(s) - academic, clinical, administrative

-6. Professional area: SLP, AuD, Both
+6. Professional area - SLP, AuD, Both

-7. Target audience(s): department chairs, clinical directors, program directors, graduate directors, general faculty
+7. Target audience(s) - department chairs, clinical directors, program directors, graduate directors, general faculty

-10. Abstract of 125 words or fewer
+9. Abstract of 125 words or fewer

 Rubric for Evaluation of Submissions